mit-burr/outlook-automation/README.md

 # Outlook Calendar Automation

-A Python application for automating Outlook calendar tasks, specifically focused on tracking meeting hours and categorizing time spent.
+A Python application for analyzing Outlook calendar data, calculating meeting hours, and categorizing meetings by type.
+The application provides daily and weekly summaries of time spent in different types of meetings.

 ## Requirements